 - Apple cider vinegar is also good for mixing your paste.
 Again you can use this on its own or dilute with plain water.

 The best way to apply this paste to your spots is to use a clean makeup brush.
 If you are using this as a spot treatment for the first time, apply during the evening so that you can rinse it off if you experience any discomfort or irritation – if this works without any problem, next time leave it on whilst you sleep but let it dry before you actually settle down for the night to avoid letting it dry onto your pillowcase.

 Editor’s note: Most people wouldn’t think that something like baking soda can be a remedy for acne, and most wouldn’t realize that a lot of the household items in their kitchen have medicinal uses.
-Gain more insight on the health industry with a Bachelor’s of Science in Nursing from Saint Peters University Online.
+Gain more insight on the health industry with a master of science in nursing

 2. Use a Baking Soda mask.
 This should be used with caution if you have sensitive skin and rinsed off straight away if you experience a burning sensation.
 You should also be sure to use this on freshly cleansed skin that is free of makeup and any acne treatment preparations you may be using.
 Some people reported redness of the skin persisting for about an hour after using the mask.
 I haven’t experienced this problem and find it leaves my skin feeling smooth, soft and cleansed.
 I use it once a week or less often as I am getting fewer problems as I get older!
 It probably would be too drying to use more than once or twice a week anyway.